in this season of the water element,

 As a water element organ, our kidneys are believed to conserve and distribute Qi energy.
 One should try to nourish one’s kidney or tame the fire in one’s heart in winter.

 Some of us might feel excessive heat on our hands and face or weakening sight, light-headed, aching backs and legs, dry mouth and insomnia.
 This is the result of the winter coldness and a lower level of Yin energy in our bodies making our kidneys work even harder thus generating inner heatiness.
 One could consume kumquat, barley, apple and Cinnamon, ginger, sprouting soy beans, buckwheat, Yuzu and honey to strengthen the Yang energy in one’s kidneys.
-A good tea to relieve the excessive heat is to drink green pu erh teas of a young vintage
+A good tea to relieve the excessive heat is to drink Green Pu Erh teas of a younger vintage.

-As we approach Christmas, one must strengthen our immune system and our lungs and kidneys to acclimatise to the increasingly lower temperatures.
-It is good to consume chestnuts, yuzu / pomelo, walnuts, sesame and the more oxidised or vintaged teas.
+As we approach the seasonal celebrations, one must strengthen our immune system and our lungs and kidneys to acclimatise to the increasingly lower temperatures.
+It is good to consume chestnuts, yuzu / pomelo, walnuts, sesame and the more oxidised teas or vintaged teas.

-After the excesses of the Christmas season, the constant cold makes our kidneys and heart work a lot harder.
+After the excesses of the festivities, the constant cold makes our kidneys and heart work a lot harder.
 One should eat well and keep warm to maintain a sufficient level of Yang energy.
-Seasonal foods like clementines, yuzu / pomelo, grapes and ginger are good supplements for this season.
-Or try to drink a bowl of hot soup every day.
-It is simple to assemble a nourishing chicken broth in a slow cooker or thermal pot ready for you to enjoy when you are back from work.
+Seasonal foods like clementines, yuzu or pomelo, grapes and ginger are good supplements for this season.
+Or try to drink a bowl of hot broth every day.

 Traditional Chinese Medicine believes that we are governed by seven emotions and desires.
 This is the season to restrain these emotions to maintain a restful state.
 Learn to let go of your anger and frustrations.